jbellma/equipment-rental/phase-3/README.md

 ---

-### TASK 3: Storage of Lifting equipment and Customer Information
+### TASK 3: Storage of Lifting Equipment and Customer Information

 The program will enable the storage of numerous lifting devices and costumers (no limit).
-Equipment or customer data can be modified at any moment.
+Equipment and customer data can be modified at any moment.

+- All equipment will be arranged in chronological order.
+Every time the user chooses to insert a new lifting equipment (***option 1***), the list of all existing         equipment will be displayed.

+- Customers will always be arranged in accordance with their NID (from lowest to highest).

+  Every time the user inserts a new client, the program will check that one ***NID*** is not shared by more than one client.
+It will also show the complete list of clients in an orderly manner. ***NID*** number 12345678 precedes ***NID*** number 8765432.

+  FIGURE NEEDED

+  FIGURE NEEDED

 ---

-### TASK 4
+### TASK 4: Lifting Equipment Rental

+The appliacation will allow the user to enter information on new rental equipment.
+This requires the user to provide the following information: